Knibbs/Knibbs-Base/README.md

 - Blockquotes
 - Pull Quotes

+These Elments are based on the typeplate framework see [how to implment them ](http://typeplate.com/).

 ## Icons
 The framework also includes the full list of icons created by [font awesome] (http://fortawesome.github.io/Font-Awesome/).